 You don't have to be a highly evolved paragon of enlightenment in order to ease suffering and bestow blessings - Caroline Myss (Image: Marco Battaglini)

-The most important thing to know is that it’s not about them.* If it didn’t work, it truly wasn’t what’s good for you.
-So let go of them ASAP.
+The most important thing to know is that it’s not about them.
 What all this pain, loss, and sadness is really about is you.
 That’s both a liberating and terrifying realization.
-You’re free of them but now you have to face all your stuff that drove you to bond with someone when, for whatever reason, you were ill-prepared to do so and drives you to seek attachment in general (to be clear, not all attachment is bad, but addiction to attachment is – more about that below).
+Now you have to face all your stuff that drove you to bond with someone when, for whatever reason, you were ill-prepared to do so and drives you to seek attachment in general (to be clear, not all attachment is bad, but addiction to attachment is – more about that below).

 Self care is about as overused, overabused, goopified, yuppified a term as you can get.
 And yet...most of us weren’t taught a. what this really is and b. how to practice.
-I think Howard Halpern had my favorite definition;
+I think Dr. Howard Halpern has my favorite definition;

 You must learn to listen to the demands of that inner infant and become for her the best possible parent you can be.
 Nurture, guide, be good to that child, love her deeply, do nice things for her, tell her you will build her self-esteem and confidence and tell her you will always be there for her and never berate her.
 Also teach her that all of her needs may not be gratified immediately and that she can cope with the pain, that being alone is ok, not to attach to get needs met.
 The more you can stop yourself from these desperate attempts to avoid facing your own separateness, the more you can experience a mature, self-respecting, almost stately sense of who you are.

 Got it?
 Pretty tall order.
 But, if just reading that paragraph gave you some warm fuzzies, I think there’s hope for you.